apache/flink-cdc/docs/content/connectors/db2-cdc.md

 --------
 ### Startup Reading Position

-The config option `scan.startup.mode` specifies the startup mode for MySQL CDC consumer.
+The config option `scan.startup.mode` specifies the startup mode for DB2 CDC consumer.
 The valid enumerations are:

 - `initial` (default): Performs an initial snapshot on the monitored database tables upon first startup, and continue to read the latest binlog.
 - `latest-offset`: Never to perform snapshot on the monitored database tables upon first startup, just read from